Nexmo/station/_documentation/en/messages/code-snippets/whatsapp/send-mtm.md

 ---
-title: Send an MTM
+title: Send a Message Template (MTM)
-meta_title: Send a WhatsApp Template using the Messages API
+meta_title: Send a WhatsApp Message Template (MTM) using the Messages API
 navigation_weight: 1
 ---

-# Send a WhatsApp Template (MTM)
+# Send a WhatsApp Message Template (MTM)

-In this code snippet you will see how to send a WhatsApp Template using the Messages API.
+In this code snippet you learn how to send a WhatsApp Message Template Message (MTM) using the Messages API.

-> **IMPORTANT:** If a customer messages you, you have 24 hours to respond to the customer with a free form message.
-After this period you must use a template message (MTM).
+> **IMPORTANT:** If a customer messages you, you have 24 hours to respond to the customer with a free-form message.
+After this period you must use a message template (MTM).
 If a customer has not messaged you first, then the first time you send a message to a user, WhatsApp requires that the message contains a template.
 This is explained in more detail in the [Understanding WhatsApp topic](/messages/concepts/whatsapp).

 ## Example